 As the algorithm converges the maximum step size was reduced by 60% of the original value.
 The values were set by tuning the algorithm to achieve the 10% acceptance rate after the warmup period (around 300 calibration runs).

-The proposal parameter set in calibration was always accepted if the proposal parameter had higher likelihood than the current parameter set; in addition, 0.5% of calibration runs after the warm out period were accepted with lower likelihoods.
+The proposal parameter set in calibration was always accepted if the proposal parameter had higher likelihood than the current parameter set; in addition, 0.5% of calibration runs with lower likelihoods after the warmup period were accepted.
 The five chains of the MHA were run.
 For each calibrated parameter (the 2528 sets of parameters), the means and the standard deviations were calculated.
 The final calibrated parameters were sampled from truncated normal distributions (for probabilities, which were restricted from zero to one) or from normal distribution (for all the other parameters).